oracle/terraform-provider-oci/website/docs/d/database_cloud_autonomous_vm_clusters.html.markdown

 * `is_mtls_enabled_vm_cluster` - Enable mutual TLS(mTLS) authentication for database at time of provisioning a VMCluster.
 This is applicable to database TLS Certificates only.
 Default is TLS
 * `last_maintenance_run_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the last maintenance run.
 * `last_update_history_entry_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the last maintenance update history.
 This value is updated when a maintenance update starts.
-* `license_model` - The Oracle license model that applies to the Oracle Autonomous Database.
+* `license_model` - The Oracle license model that applies to the Oracle Autonomous AI Database.
 Bring your own license (BYOL) allows you to apply your current on-premises Oracle software licenses to equivalent, highly automated Oracle services in the cloud.
-License Included allows you to subscribe to new Oracle Database software licenses and the Oracle Database service.
-Note that when provisioning an [Autonomous Database on dedicated Exadata infrastructure](https://docs.oracle.com/en/cloud/paas/autonomous-database/index.html), this attribute must be null.
+License Included allows you to subscribe to new Oracle AI Database software licenses and the Oracle AI Database service.
+Note that when provisioning an [Autonomous AI Database on dedicated Exadata infrastructure](https://docs.oracle.com/en/cloud/paas/autonomous-database/index.html), this attribute must be null.
 It is already set at the Autonomous Exadata Infrastructure level.
-When provisioning an [Autonomous Database Serverless] (https://docs.oracle.com/en/cloud/paas/autonomous-database/index.html) database, if a value is not specified, the system defaults the value to `BRING_YOUR_OWN_LICENSE`.
+When provisioning an [Autonomous AI Database Serverless] (https://docs.oracle.com/en/cloud/paas/autonomous-database/index.html) database, if a value is not specified, the system defaults the value to `BRING_YOUR_OWN_LICENSE`.
 Bring your own license (BYOL) also allows you to select the DB edition using the optional parameter.

 	This cannot be updated in parallel with any of the following: cpuCoreCount, computeCount, maxCpuCoreCount, dataStorageSizeInTBs, adminPassword, isMTLSConnectionRequired, dbWorkload, privateEndpointLabel, nsgIds, dbVersion, dbName, scheduledOperations, dbToolsDetails, or isFreeTier.
 * `lifecycle_details` - Additional information about the current lifecycle state.